hamzaumar8/tash/README.md

-# Solution to tasks on doubly linked list
+# Solutions to tasks on 0x06.
+Python - Classes and Objects